 Since that article, PowerShares released a dividend ETF, that is quite attractive – trading symbol PDC.
 It tracks the NASDAQ Select Canadian Dividend Index, and charges a MER of 0.50% which unfortunately is a bit on the high side.
 What I like about this ETF is that is has less exposure to financials than others and it includes real estate exposure via real estate investment trusts (REITs).

 If you want to go the ETF route, I would highly suggest that you visit their respective websites to see the sector exposure that you are getting.
 Most of them will have very little real estate exposure, so you may want to add a REIT or two depending on your existing real estate exposure.
-More on this below.
+More on this below is available on the best dividend ETFs in Canada article.

 Real Estate Investment Trusts (REITs)